jiawei-zhang-a/US-Election-Map/README.md

 This project visualizes the polling data for the 2024 US Presidential Election across all states, allowing users to interact with a dynamic map to view polling information, state leanings, and electoral college votes in real time.
 This project provides a data-driven, interactive map to help users understand the polling landscape and electoral college projections.

+**Note**: The data for battleground states includes my own analysis.
+This analysis combines all recent polling data with additional shifts based on demographic factors such as race and other regional influences, creating a more nuanced projection for these critical states.

 **Demo:** [US Election Map](https://us-election-map.netlify.app)